japhir/stratPlot/README.md

-# stratPlot
+# StratPlot
-The stratPlot function allows you to easily create depth and age profile plots in R.
+The StratPlot function allows you to easily create depth and age profile plots in R.

-The files that you need are `stratPlot.R`, if you're plotting Magnetochron ages `Chronages.csv`, and if you're plotting time GTS2012 time scales `GTS_colours.csv`.
+The files that you need are `StratPlot.R`, if you're plotting Magnetochron ages `Chronages.csv`, and if you're plotting time GTS2012 time scales `GTS_colours.csv`.

 ## Usage